-To efficiently calculate the Z-array values, the algorithm maintains a range [x, y] such that s[x...y] is a prefix of s and y is as large as possible.
-Since we know that s[0...y-x] and s[x...y] are equal, we can use this information when calculating Z-values for positions x + 1, x + 2, ..., y.
+The idea is to maintain a range [x, y] such that the substring from x to y is a prefix of the string and y is as large as possible.
+Since the characters in the ranges [0, y - x] and [x, y] are the same, we can use this information to calculate the Z-array values in the range [x, y].